bu3alwa/dog-company/README.md

 =============================== Update 7/04 ===================================

-- Main page complete, will need verification.
+- Forum main page complete, will need verification.
 - Many bugs in all other pages, slow process.
 - Many images required design
   - New topic, new post, online/offline etc.
 - Reorginized Github files.
 Delete feature was added to github.
+(THANK GOD)
-- Please update your header!!! you wiped out the correct header on github!
+- Header updated.